OfficeDev/office-js-docs-pr/docs/quickstarts/powerpoint-quickstart-vs.md

 ---
-title: Build your first PowerPoint task pane add-in
+title: Build your first PowerPoint task pane add-in with Visual Studio
 description: Learn how to build a simple PowerPoint task pane add-in by using the Office JS API. ms.date: 08/20/2024 ms.service: powerpoint ms.localizationpriority: high
 ---

-# Build your first PowerPoint task pane add-in
+# Build your first PowerPoint task pane add-in with Visual Studio

 In this article, you'll walk through the process of building a PowerPoint task pane add-in.